spacecloud-io/space-docs/content/introduction/setting-up-project/graphql.md

 **Example:**

 {{< highlight javascript >}}
-import ApolloClient from "apollo-client";
+import { ApolloClient } from 'apollo-client';
+import { InMemoryCache } from 'apollo-cache-inmemory';
+import { split } from 'apollo-link';
+import { HttpLink } from 'apollo-link-http';
 import { WebSocketLink } from 'apollo-link-ws';
-import { HttpLink } from 'apollo-link-http';
-import { split } from 'apollo-link';
+import { setContext } from 'apollo-link-context';
 import { getMainDefinition } from 'apollo-utilities';
-import { InMemoryCache } from 'apollo-cache-inmemory';

-const httpLink = new HttpLink({
+// Create HTTP link that will be used for queries and mutations const httpLink = new HttpLink({
   uri: "http://localhost:4122/v1/api/PROJECT_ID/graphql", // use https for secure endpoint });

-const wsLink = new WebSocketLink({
+// Create Websocket link that will be used for subscriptions const wsLink = new WebSocketLink({
   uri: "ws://localhost:4122/v1/api/PROJECT_ID/graphql/socket", // use wss for a secure endpoint
   options: {